-This year’s Hall of Fame Banquet is scheduled for Thursday, Nov.
+The 2019 Hall of Fame Banquet is scheduled for Thursday, Nov.
 14 at The Madison Club in downtown Madison.
-Sponsorships, which help support the WNA Foundation, are available.
+We plan to announce this year’s inductees and make banquet tickets available on the week of Sept.
+9. Sponsorships, which help support the WNA Foundation, are available.

 Hall of Fame nominations are open to anyone, living or deceased, who has contributed above and beyond the call of duty to newspapers and newspapering in Wisconsin.
 This includes publishers, editors, reporters, photographers or any other newspaper personnel who’ve made significant contributions to the newspaper industry.